nemanjan00/rf-basics/pres.md

 So, he is flapping them wings at 3Hz...

+(I will clap at certain rate, to show the frequency)

 ## That quidditch start whistle frequency made my butterbeer glass break

 I used to know what resonance was, but I drank too much butterbeer.